 Code Name SBAR Code Category E: Behaviors that Endanger Self or Others (BESO) These behaviors endanger the health, safety, or welfare of either the student or others in the school community.
-Grade Levels Level 1 Level 2 Level 3 Level 4 Notify Police Assault-Intent to Cause Injury BESO1 Assault: Intending to cause physical injury to another person ALL x x x Assault-Causing Injury BESO2 Assault and Battery: Causing physical injury to another person ALL x x x Fighting-Physical Violence-Minor Injury BESO3 The use of physical violence between students or on another person where there is minor injury as determined by the school administration ALL x x x Striking Staff-No Injury BESO4 Striking Staff: The use of force against a staff member when no injury is caused All x x x Drugs-Possession BESO5 Drugs: Possessing controlled substances, illegal drugs or synthetic hallucinogens or unauthorized prescription medications ALL x x x Drugs-Under the Influence BESO6 Drugs: Being under the influence of controlled substances, illegal drugs, or synthetic hallucinogens or unauthorized prescription medications ALL x Drugs-Using BESO7 Drugs: Using controlled substances or using illegal drugs or synthetic hallucinogens or unauthorized prescription medications All x x Fire-Setting or Attempt BESO9 Fire: Attempting to set, aiding in setting, or setting a fire All x x Gang-Related BESO10 Gang-Related Behavior: Engaging in threatening or dangerous behavior that is gang-related as defined in §18.2-46.1 All x x Hazing BESO11 Hazing as defined in § noted in § 22.1279.6.
-Hazing as defined in §18.256 and noted in § 22.1279.6.
-All x x
+Grade Levels 1 2 3 4 Notify Police Drugs-Possession BESO5 Drugs: Possessing controlled substances, illegal drugs or synthetic hallucinogens or unauthorized prescription medications ALL x x х Drugs-Under the Influence BESO6 Drugs: Being under the influence of controlled substances, illegal drugs, or synthetic hallucinogens or unauthorized prescription medications ALL x Drugs-Using BESO7 Drugs: Using controlled substances or using illegal drugs or synthetic hallucinogens or unauthorized prescription medications All x x Fire-Setting or Attempt BESO9 Fire: Attempting to set, aiding in setting, or setting a fire All х х Gang-Related BESO10 Gang-Related Behavior: Engaging in threatening or dangerous behavior that is gang-related as defined in §18.2-46.1 All x x Hazing BESO11 Hazing as defined in §18.256 and noted in § 22.1279.6.
+All х х Threat-Staff BESO12 Threatening, intimidating, or instigating violence, injury or harm to a staff member or members All x x x Threat-Student (Not in Writing) BESO13 Threatening, intimidating, or instigating violence, injury or harm to another student(s) or other(s) (Not Written Threats) All x x x Threat-Students (In Writing) BESO14 Threatening, intimidating, or instigating violence, injury or harm to another student(s) or other(s) in writing (Written Threats) ALL x x x х Weapon-Use- Against Staff BESO15 Using any weapon to threaten or attempt to injure school personnel All х х